xTaube/Proj-POiGK/README.md

  - python 3.8
  - pygame

-Status:
+Status: project is in progress

- Project is in progress
+Contributors: @JakubKoniuszewski & @xTaube